daviddarke/automated-browser-testing/automated-testing.md

     * Order emails are sent
 * Get subscription information from the order
     * Check order for subscription product
-    * Order emails are sent
+    * Sign up emails might be sent
 * Assign subscription to user
     * Check subscription was purchased
     * Add subscription to user